Mootisma/BooTao2/README.md

 A weapon that mimicks Qingque\
 A weapon that mimicks Kafka (HSR)\
 A weapon that mimicks Kafka (AK)\
+A weapon that mimicks Absinthe\
-A weapon that mimicks Absinthe
+A weapon that mimicks La Pluma

 ## Todo
 Surtr\